corda/samples-java/Features/dockerform-yocordapp/README.md

 # dockerform-yocordapp

-This time we've taken the original yo cordapp and modified it to demonstrate an example of how you can use dockerForm to bootstrap a corda network.
+This time we've taken the original yo cordapp and modified it to demonstrate an example of how you can use dockerForm to bootstrap a corda network on a single machine.

 For the purposes of this example, we'll use the yo cordapp as a base to create a clear example for how to use the dockerForm gradle build task in a normal cordapp setup.